iLVL-Key/FFXI/addons/Jingle/readme.md

 2.6
 - Added `sound` option.
 Toggle playing a found target's associated sound on or off.
+- Fixed missing listing of matched id number when target found based on an id number.
 - Fixed Hex and ID targets not working correctly when set to Zone or Temporary.

 2.5.1